 Email email@example.com or phone us (902) 863 3060 to make an appointment.
 We’ll help you decide which program is best for you, determine your level and find out about where, when, and how you can study.

-The GED is an internationally recognized high school equivalency testing program.
-It’s a series of five tests for individuals who don’t have a high school diploma.
-The tests are in Math, English Language Arts Reading, English Language Arts Writing, Science, and Social Studies.
+The GED is an internationally recognized high school equivalency testing program for individuals who don’t have a high school diploma.
+The GED is made up of five tests: Math, Reading, Writing, Science, and Social Studies.